UniversalDependencies/docs/_pcm-pos/CONJ.md

 For _subordinating conjunctions,_ see [SCONJ]().

-### The coordinating conjunction of Naija include :
+### The coordinating conjunctions of Naija include :

 - and : You dey use phone <b>and</b> you dey drive.
 - or : If you want drink and drive drink wata <b>or</b> drink coke.